Top 30 Vegan Food Blogs You Should Follow

 • You like tasty but simple recipes that rarely require specialty ingredients

-• You’re looking information about going vegan and vegan recipes that are useful for people of practically any budget or background
+• You’re looking for information about going vegan and vegan recipes that are useful for people of practically any budget or background

 • You’re looking for a great resource to share with friends or family interested in trying vegan